|Budget Checklist||Budget Busters||Budget Example||Food and Beverage Tips||Budget Template|

 To enable Section officers to better discharge fiscal responsibilities for Section activities in compliance with these requirements, guidelines and procedures have been developed.
 While a degree of flexibility in their application is permissible, they should, for the most part, be closely observed by the individuals responsible for their implementation, and by the section secretary to insure uniformity, consistency, and adherence to acceptable standards of accounting.

-YOUR SECTION SECRETARY MUST GET A COPY OF YOUR
+YOUR SECTION SECRETARY MUST GET A COPY OF YOUR BUDGET.

 Central Accountability of GSA Headquarters